elastisys/ck8s-cluster/README.md

-Elastisys Compliant Kubernetes Cluster
+ ⚠️ Deprecated - Elastisys Compliant Kubernetes Cluster
 ======================================

-**NOTE: This project is in alpha stage and is actively developed.
+As of Feb 22, 2021, this repo is no longer actively maintained.
-Therefore the API may change in backwards-incompatible ways.**
+This repo has been superseded by [compliantkubernetes-kubespray](https://github.com/elastisys/compliantkubernetes-kubespray).

 ## Overview